stjet/hedgeblog/posts/dns_server_misadventures.md

 ## Actually writing the thing

 The first hurdle was, of course, to actually write the server - parse the DNS request and give a response.
 Luckily, this is all well documented in RFC 1035 (which covers the DNS message format) and RFC 8484 (which covers how DNS over HTTPS works).
 Alright, "well documented" is not entirely accurate, but it is documented *enough*.
-What was unclear or confusing clarified with the help of the TCP/IP guide, logging actual requests/responses, and in one case, a random blog post.
-In my case, I mainly wanted DoH to work for browsers, so there some parts of the protocol I could ignore.
-I'll somewhat briefly summarise the relevant parts of the format.
+What was unclear or confusing was clarified with the help of the TCP/IP guide, logging actual requests/responses, and in one case, a random blog post.
+In my case, I mainly wanted DoH to work for browsers, so there were some parts of the protocol I could ignore.
+I'll briefly summarise the relevant parts of the format.

 ### Message format